Presidency of Barack Obama: Budget and debt ceiling

-Republican John Boehner of Ohio was the powerful Speaker of the House in 2011–2015.
+Republican John Boehner of Ohio was the powerful Speaker of the House from 2011 to 2015.

 US government debt grew substantially during the Great Recession, as government revenues fell.
 Obama largely rejected the austerity policies followed by many European countries.
 US government debt grew from 52% of GDP when Obama took office in 2009 to 74% in 2014, with most of the growth in debt coming between 2009 and 2012.
 In 2010, Obama ordered the creation of the National Commission on Fiscal Responsibility and Reform (also known as the "Simpson-Bowles Commission") in order to find ways to reduce the country's debt.
 The commission ultimately released a report that called for a mix of spending cuts and tax increases.
 Notable recommendations of the report include a cut in military spending, a scaling back of tax deductions for mortgages and employer-provided health insurance, a raise of the Social Security retirement age, and reduced spending on Medicare, Medicaid, and federal employees.
 The proposal never received a vote in Congress, but it served as a template for future plans to reduce the national debt.